Nihility-Shift/DelayedShards/README.md

 #### ✔️ Mod installation - **Unzip the contents into the BepInEx plugin directory**

 Drag and drop `DelayedShards.dll` into `Void Crew\BepInEx\plugins`

+## Known Issues
+  - If the host leaves the game and the new host doesn't have the mod, all inserted shards will be lost.